Emergency Disaster Restoration Tips

 If your home sustains damage from a disaster, such as a flood or fire, it is tempting to try to restore all your personal belongings to their original condition and quickly return to normal.
-However, there are certain steps that need to be taken to properly recover material and stay safe during a natural disaster.
+However, there are certain steps that you should take to properly recover material and to stay safe during a natural disaster.

-Water damage is a relatively common form of natural disaster because it is the result of a variety of sources: burst pipes, poor drainage, flooding, leaks, and more.
-The best way to recover your home and possessions from water damage is to call a water mitigation professional, but there are things you can do instead of these services.
+Water damage is a relatively common form of natural disaster.
+It can have a variety of sources, such as burst pipes, poor drainage, flooding, leaks, and more.
+The best way to recover your home and possessions from water damage is to call a water mitigation professional.
+But if you prefer to do things yourself, here are some things you can do instead:

 It is best to consult a water damage restoration professional about if your house is safe to occupy and what activities are safe to perform.
 For example, wet objects and materials are heavy, so only carry what you can handle.

-Fires are often considered the most dangerous natural disaster because they can quickly spread and threaten the lives of residents and emergency responders.
+Fires are one of the most dangerous natural disasters.
+They can quickly spread and threaten the lives of residents and emergency responders.
 It’s easy to picture the worst when you experience fire damage, but fires that are put out before they spread to the entire house often cause minimal damage.
 Multiple rooms may be passable or undamaged completely.

 Have the fire department or a fire damage restoration professional inspect your home for structural damage before you enter the home.
-If your property is indeed safe and you want to restore your belongings yourself, begin by inspecting them thoroughly.
-Food that was contaminated by flames, smoke, debris, or water used by the fire department should be thrown away.
-Dishes, silverware, clothing, carpeting, and furniture should be cleaned thoroughly before reuse.
+If your property is indeed safe, and you want to restore your belongings yourself, begin by inspecting them thoroughly.
+You should clean dishes, silverware, clothing, carpeting, and furniture thoroughly before reuse.

 Wear safety gear like long sleeves, pants, gloves, a mask, and safety glasses during the inspection process.
-Don’t attempt to clean ceilings, walls, carpet, upholstery, and other surfaces yourself and don’t turn on any appliances or electronics until they are inspected by a professional.
+Don’t attempt to clean ceilings, walls, carpet, upholstery, and other surfaces yourself.
+Also, don’t turn on any appliances or electronics until a professional can inspect them.

 Water damage is the main source of mold growth in homes and businesses.
 Mold growth is a serious issue for homeowners because it can cause structural damage to the building and trigger serious health issues.
 The biggest indicators of mold present on your property is excessive humidity, unpleasant odors, previous water damage, and visible mold.